devmyfriend/front-erp/src/commons/ui/btn-file/btn-file-README.md

 ## Styling

 The component uses TailwindCSS for styling.
-The button is designed to be visually cohesive with the rest of your application's design system.
+The button is designed to be visually cohesive with the rest of the application's design system.

 - **Dimensions**: Button size is set to 56x10 pixels.
 - **Colors**: Uses primary button colors for background and secondary colors for text.